FinnTheHero/Pong/README.md

     ```shell
     chmod +x build_prod.sh && ./build_prod.sh
     ```
-This will generate executable in root directory of Pong `/`
+   This will generate the executable in the root directory `/`

 ## Work on Pong
 1. Clone and cd into the project